hktikhin/global-housing-price-prediction/README.md

 - Can I use clustering to understand the price trend for different countries better?
 - What if we are not trading quarterly but dayly or yearly?
 - Should I impute the data to avoid information loss?
+- How can we identify bubble for housing market(When will housing market crash)?

 ### Remark
 - The result of this analysis is based on the past data.
 It is not reliable and recommanded for furture invesement.